onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "We no longer need the Creator God - we just need creativity." - [Gordon Kaufman](https://youtu.be/EjQCaC7JSMY?t=4035)

 > "The universe began about fifteen billion years ago, in almost absolute simplicity, and it's been getting more and more complex ever since.
 This movement from the simple to the complex is built into the web and weave of the universe, and it's called the tendency toward complexity.
-We're the products of this complexification, and so are the birds, and the bees, and the trees, and the stars, and even the galaxies of stars. ...
+We're the products of this complexification, and so are the birds, and the bees, and the trees, and the stars, and even the galaxies of stars...
 Okay, the final or ultimate complexity - the place where all this complexity is going - is what, or who, we might call God.
 And anything that promotes, enhances, or accelerates this movement toward God is good.
 Anything that inhibits, impedes, or prevents it is evil." - [Gregory David Roberts](https://www.consciousevolution.co.uk/blog/what-is-the-meaning-of-life#:~:text=The%20universe%20began,it%20is%20evil.)

 As long as there’s an argument to have a CIA we’ve not reached sustainability.